Boom Overture: Design

 Boom's original design for Overture was a trijet, and the XB-1 test vehicle was designed and built on this basis.
 XB-1 took its first flight in March 2024, and broke the sound barrier for the first time in January 2025.
 In July 2022, the company announced a redesign of Overture into a quadjet.
 The new design features four large external engine pods rather than the two more compact engine 'box' nacelles, used on Concorde.
 This design has not been seen in high speed aircraft since the Convair B-58 Hustler bomber of the 1960s, due to high supersonic wave drag implications.
 It also now features a small horizontal stabilizer.
 Increasing the number of engines to four allows for ease of maintenance, smaller less technically challenging engines and takeoff at derated levels to lower noise.
 The gull form wing and fuselage were also modified to reduce drag.

-Due to the low 1.2 wing aspect ratio, take-off and landing speeds are relatively high, necessitating high thrust for rapid acceleration.
-Boom also needs to address the nose-up attitude on landing.
 Airframe maintenance costs are expected to be similar to those of other carbon fiber airliners.
-The Overture should have lower fuel burn than Concorde by relying on non afterburning engines, composite structures, and improved technology since Concorde's development.
+The Overture should have lower fuel burn than Concorde by relying on non-afterburning engines, composite structures, and improved technology.

 In 2017 the FAA and International Civil Aviation Organization (ICAO) were working on a sonic boom standard to allow supersonic flights overland.
 NASA planned to fly its Low Boom Flight Demonstrator for the first time in 2022 to assess public acceptability of a 75 PNLdB boom, lower than Concorde's 105 PNLdB.
 The Overture is expected to not be louder at take-off than current airliners like the Boeing 777-300ER.
 Supersonic jets could be exempted from the FAA takeoff noise regulations, reducing their fuel consumption by 20–30% by using narrower engines optimized for acceleration over limiting noise.
 In 2017, Honeywell and NASA tested predictive software and cockpit displays showing the sonic booms en route, to minimize its disruption overland.

-In 2025, following test flights of the XB-1 demonstrator, Boom announced Boomless Cruise for Overture, which enables supersonic speed without generating an audible sonic boom.
-This is due to a phenomenon known as “Mach cutoff”.
+In 2025, following test flights of the XB-1 demonstrator, Boom announced Boomless Cruise for Overture, which enables supersonic speed without generating a sonic boom audible at ground level.
+This is due to a phenomenon known as "Mach cutoff".
 On Overture, Boomless Cruise is enabled by an advanced autopilot using weather conditions and software algorithms to automatically select the optimal speed for Mach cutoff conditions.